 Rutgers University-Camden has established a minimum membership number as a way to insure healthy group and community dynamics.
 These standards exist for registered student organizations.
 To insure that registered fraternities and sororities possess the ability to meet performance expectations and for the continued health of the Greek community, this membership standard and procedures have been established.

-1. Rosters will be submitted to the OFSA at the beginning of each semester.
+- Rosters will be submitted to the Office twice each semester.

-2. All new members must be registered with OFSA by the designated date.
+- All new members must be registered with OFSA by the designated date each semester.

-4. Chapters that fall below three (3) full-time, active, undergraduate members (initiates/new members) will be placed on a one (1) year probationary status to focus on growing their chapter.
-5. Chapters, on probation, who fail to grow to three (3) members will lose university recognition for a minimum of two (2) academic years.
+- Chapters that fall below three (3) full-time, active, undergraduate members (initiates/new members) will be placed on a one (1) year probationary status to focus on growing their chapter.

-Chapters notified that university recognition has been withdrawn may submit a written appeal to the Office of Fraternity & Sorority Life.
-Appeals will be reviewed by the Assistant Dean of Student Life.
+Chapters notified that university recognition has been withdrawn may submit a written appeal to the Office of Fraternity & Sorority Affairs.
+Appeals will be reviewed by the Office.